Bellamy salute

-The Bellamy salute is a palm-out salute created by James B. Upham as the gesture that was to accompany the American Pledge of Allegiance, whose text had been written by Francis Bellamy.
-It was also known as the "flag salute" during the period when it was used with the Pledge of Allegiance.
-Bellamy promoted the salute and it came to be associated with his name.
-Both the Pledge and its salute originated in 1892.
-Later, during the 1920s and 1930s, Italian fascists and Nazi Germans adopted a salute which was very similar, attributed to the Roman salute, a gesture that was popularly believed to have been used in ancient Rome.
-This resulted in controversy over the use of the Bellamy salute in the United States.
-It was officially replaced by the hand-over-heart salute when Congress amended the Flag Code on December 22, 1942.
+The Bellamy salute is a straightened hand and palm-down salute to the flag of the United States.
+Created by James B. Upham as the gesture that was to accompany the Pledge of Allegiance of the United States of America, whose text had been written by Francis Bellamy, it was known as the flag salute during the period when it was used, from 1892 to 1942, with the Pledge of Allegiance.
+Bellamy promoted the salute and thus it was retroactively renamed after him.

+Later, during the 1920s and 1930s, Italian Fascists and German Nazis in Europe adopted a similar salute that also resembled the Roman salute, a gesture attributed to ancient Rome.
+The introduction of the Nazi salute resulted in controversy over the use of the Bellamy salute in the United States, especially once the country entered the European theater of World War II after Germany and Italy declared war against the United States.
+The Bellamy salute was replaced with saluting the flag by placing the right hand over the heart when Congress amended the Flag Code on December 22, 1942.

 History

 The inventor of the Bellamy salute was James B. Upham, junior partner and editor of The Youth's Companion.
-Bellamy recalled that Upham, upon reading the pledge, came into the posture of the salute, snapped his heels together, and said, "Now up there is the flag; I come to salute; as I say "I pledge allegiance to my flag," I stretch out my right hand and keep it raised while I say the stirring words that follow."
+Bellamy recalled that Upham, upon reading the pledge, came into the posture of the salute, snapped his heels together, and said, "Now up there is the flag; I come to salute; as I say 'I pledge allegiance to my flag', I stretch out my right hand and keep it raised while I say the stirring words that follow."
+By the time the official program was published, the Bellamy salute would begin with a traditional military salute as the first words of the pledge were spoken.

-The Bellamy salute was first demonstrated on October 12, 1892, according to Bellamy's published instructions for the "National School Celebration of Columbus Day":
+The Bellamy salute was first demonstrated on October 21, 1892, according to Bellamy's published instructions for the "National School Celebration of Columbus Day" as the 400th Anniversary of the Discovery of America.
+Note, the Presidential Proclamation called for this special, national holiday to take place on Friday, October 21 rather than October 12.
+Waiting nine additional days accounted for all but two of the days which had been skipped in 1752 moving the United States from the Julian to the Gregorian calendar.
+The goal was to mark a full 400 years passing with a true work holiday, thus avoiding events falling on Saturday/Sunday.
+With an already established tradition celebrating Columbus's having landed on October 12, New York City opted to schedule three special parades and several VIP celebrations with their events taking place on October 11, 12 and 13, 1892.

+From The Official Programme regarding the planned flag salute: